Abhyanga should be resorted to daily. It wards off old age, exertion, and aggravation of vata.

-- Give a little extra time and attention to massaging the oil into your scalp, ears and feet, at least once a week.
-Apply oil to the crown of your head (adhipati marma) and work slowly out from there in circular strokes.
+- Give a little extra time and attention to massaging the oil into your scalp, ears, and feet, at least once a week.
+Apply oil to the crown of your head (adhipati marma) and work slowly outward in circular strokes.
 Oil applied to the head should be warm but not hot.

 - When you massage your feet, be sure to wash them first when you shower, so you don’t slip.

 - Enjoy a warm bath or shower.
 A vata, pitta, or kapha dusting powder can help rinse off the oil without drying out the skin.
 You can use a mild soap on the “strategic” areas.